LesFerch/WinSetView/README.md

 **File extension**: Example: .mp3 (handy for sorting if you don't need a type field)

 The **File extension** column heading is not available on Windows 7.

-## Path headings (useful in search results):

-**Folder name**: The folder name only.
-Example: Ghibli\
-**Folder path**: Full path to the folder.
-Example: C:\Movies\Ghibli\
-**Folder**: Folder name followed by preceding path.
-Example: Ghibli (C:\Movies)\
-**Path**: Full path to the file.
-Example: C:\Movies\Ghibli\Ponyo.mkv

-In WinSetView 1.5 and above, the path columns will only appear in search results.
-Please note that the path column will not appear when you search the Downloads folder because the Downloads folder type does not have an associated search results folder type.
-Tip: Select your preferred search result path column first and then select other headings, such as Date modified and Size.
-That way, when you do a search, the path of all matches will be visible without having to make the Window larger.

 ## Name and Path Column Widths
 The first number sets the width of the name column (first column) in Details view.
 The second number Sets the width of any path columns enabled in Details view.\